 — In 2018, Dr. Orlov was awarded a medal For the contribution to the international cooperation of the Ministry of Foreign Affairs of the Russian Federation.

-He runs a column at Kommersant, a leading Russian policy daily newspaper as well he regularly addresses Russian TV audience at the Great Game TV show of the Russian Channel 1.
+He publishes his views in Russian and foreign periodicals including International Affairs (Mezhdunarodnaya Zhizn’), Russia in Global Affairs, Security Index, and the Washington Quarterly.
+He runs a column at the Kommersant – a leading Russian policy daily newspaper as well he regularly addresses Russian TV audience at the Great Game TV show of the Russian Channel 1.

 Dr. Orlov speaks English and Spanish.
 His hobbies include Russian classical literature, theatre, hiking in the mountains, and bicycle touring in the tropics.